dokos-io/mautic/README.md

 2. `bench install-app mautic`
 3. `bench restart && bench migrate`

+In Mautic, create new API credentials for OAuth2.
+In the redirect URI section add the following URI: {Your Site}?cmd=mautic.mautic.doctype.mautic_settings.mautic_settings.mautic_callback

+In ERPNext, add your API credentials, the link to your Mautic instance, save and click on "Allow Mautic Access"

-The application is scheduled to run once a day by default.
+The application is scheduled to run hourly by default.
 Verify that your scheduler is enabled (`bench enable-scheduler`).

 Your ERPNext and Mautic sites need to have SSL certificates.